 A tragic issue is the fact the residents were never told what was going on nearby underground, and even through the following decades when residents were increasingly visiting doctors and death tolls from cancer were rising – no one explained there was a nuclear facility in their backyard.

-Dr. Kosenko, an official who worked for the Federal Institute of Biochemistry (FIB), admitted:
+Dr. Kosenko, an official who worked for the Federal Institute of Biochemistry (FIB), admitted as much about what became the most contaminated place on earth:

 “All this information was kept top secret because the factory produced weapons-grade plutonium.
 If someone had learned that residents were becoming irradiated, it would have exposed the location of the factory to our enemies.
 That’s why these people weren’t given any information about radiation.”